“…it wasn’t just funny, it was inspired.” – NPR

-Advocates of creative music education, the Breaking Winds have presented master classes at Southern Methodist University, Boston Youth Symphony Orchestra, and Sichuan Conservatory.
+Advocates of creative music education, the Breaking Winds have presented master classes at University of Arizona, Southern Methodist University, Boston Youth Symphony Orchestra, and Sichuan Conservatory.
 They have been guest artist-teachers with the Chenery Double Reed Ensemble and the University of Missouri Bassoon Ensemble, and they have served as clinicians at the music education conferences of Pennsylvania, New Hampshire, Missouri, and Oregon.

 The Breaking Winds’ quirky affability lends them a global following on social media.
-To date their Youtube channel has garnered over a million views and has received buzz from NPR and MTV.
+To date their Youtube channel has garnered nearly 3 million views and has received buzz from NPR and MTV.
 Online support has led to some of the quartet’s most memorable gigs, including the filming of a reality show at Brooklyn “nerd bar” The Way Station and the Nathan’s Famous 2016 Hot Dog Eating Contest.

 MEET THE MEMBERS